 These visas are for officials, employees, and dependents of international organizations that are quasi-governmental.
 Examples of such organizations are the United Nations (UN), the Organization of American States (OAS), the World Bank, and the International Monetary Fund (IMF).

 In order to enter into and maintain any nonimmigrant status, a foreign national’s primary purpose in being in the United States must be to engage in activities consistent with that status.

 When a person present in the United States in one nonimmigrant status wishes to change the nature of his activities to those permitted only under a different nonimmigrant status—for example, a B-2 tourist decides to attend school—that person has two options: (1) leaving the United States and applying for readmission in a new visa classification and, if necessary, first applying for the appropriate visa at a U.S. consulate abroad; or (2) applying for a change of status (COS) in the United States, if eligible.

 Would you like a consultation regarding your temporary visa?
-Call our Glendale immigration law attorney at (818) 276-9900.
+Call our Los Angelesimmigration law attorney at (818) 276-9900.